 Alejandro González Iñárritu is a happy man.
 Since "Birdman" earned raves on the festival circuit, it's doing well at the box office, too.
 He laughed as he shot the film for the first time in his life, he says, describing the process as "a joy.
 Michael Keaton got naked spiritually and physically."

 When the filmmaker turned 50, his examination of his life and psyche led him to collaborate with a team of writers on this sharp show business comedy that skewers the current Hollywood obsession with superheroes as it reveals the psychological pitfalls of the creative process.
 This is something Iñárritu knows something about, as he followed up his breakout "Amores Perros" with a series of tough English-language dramas ("Babel," "21 Grams") as well as Spanish "Biutiful," which garnered an Oscar nomination for Javier Bardem.
 Now he's already prepping his next movie set to start in three weeks in Calgary, revenge wilderness adventure "The Revenant," starring Tom Hardy and Leonardo DiCaprio.
-So Iñárritu is squeezing in a few interviews on "Birdman" before he heads to Canada for six months.
+So Iñárritu squeezed in a few interviews on "Birdman" before he headed to Canada for six months.

 We start out talking on video (below), and then turn to audio (Q & A below).